 But we're going to the race itself, which is why you came, not to read my sorrows.

 Although the race started at 10 a.m., you know that in triathlon it's not enough to arrive 5 minutes before the start line.
 There are a number of processes that need calm and organization, and showing up there at 9:30 would be a real pain in the ass.

 The nerve centre was the port of Benalmádena (Puerto Marina).
 The organisation had planned a private car park with a special rate for all participants.
 For one euro and showing the bib at the start, we had parking all day.
 I told you this was organised by triathletes and it's starting to show, isn't it?

-After taking all the stuff out of the car, I only needed a bike ride to get to the pit area.
-Despite arriving quite late, I was relieved to see that I was not the only one (bad for many...) and there were many of us on our bikes carrying a "triathlon size" backpack.
+After getting all the gear out of the car, I just needed a bike ride to get to the pit area.
+Despite arriving quite late, it was reassuring to see that I was not the only one (bad for many...) and there were many of us on the bike carrying a "triathlon size" backpack.
 Even so, the pit area was already quite full.
-After showing the license and checking that all the material was correctly labeled with the bib (helmet, bike, salt carrier), I was handed the chip and went to my reserved space to start the landing.
+After showing the license and check that all the material was properly labeled with the bib (helmet, bike, carrier), I was given the chip and I go to my reserved space to start the landing.

 Putting shoes on the pedals with the rubber bands, the running shoes in the basket, a gel with the cap in the other corner, the helmet with the salt carrier and glasses on the handlebars... the typical boxing preparation where everyone has their tricks and their way of doing things.

-After getting everything ready, with the backpack and the neoprene under my arm, I trotted to find the clothes hanger to leave the things and go to the beach.
-And I trotted because as I have so much time left over, I'm getting sensations, which I needed.
+After leaving everything ready, with the backpack and neoprene under my arm I go jogging to find the clothes rack to leave things and go to the beach.
+And I'm jogging because as I'm so "surplus" of time so I'm getting sensations, that I needed.

 I leave the backpack in the clothes check and they ask me if I was going to take the shoes to swim... in a hurry I didn't even remember them, I can see myself in the water with them.
 Luckily, they were smarter than I was.